sarablom/spa-shop/README.md

 ## Run app

 1. Get the correct information for the .env file (if you get permission from me)
-2. Type ´npm install´ in the root folder
+2. Type ´npm install´ in the server folder
-3. Type ´npm run dev´ in the root folder
+3. Type ´node index´ in the server folder
 4. Type ´npm install´ in the client folder
 5. Type ´npm run start´ in the client folder
 6. For tests: ´npm run test´ in both root and client folder